 - Mail the printed application with a bank draft for the correct application fee to the Faculty of Graduate Studies (170-6371 Crescent Road, Vancouver BC, V6T 1Z2).

 The application fee may be paid in Canadian dollars by cheque, money order or bank draft, payable to “The Faculty of Graduate Studies”.

 Please note that International application fees must be paid in Canadian dollars by money order or bank draft, as cheques may not be compatible with Canadian banks.
 The money order or bank draft must be made payable to “The Faculty of Graduate Studies”.

 Do I apply separately for funding?

 All applicants are automatically considered for funding, and international applicants are considered on an equal basis with Canadian applicants.
-Canadian applicants can apply for SSHRC funding through their undergraduate institution.
+Canadian applicants can apply for SSHRC funding through their undergraduate or graduate institution.
 Please see our Funding and Awards page for more details.

 What are the tuition fees for graduate school at UBC?